arangodb/docs/3.10/arangographml-getting-started.md

  'time_started': '2023-09-01T17:04:01.616354',
  'time_submitted': '2023-09-01T16:58:43.374269'}
 ```

-**Cancel a running training job**:
+**Cancel a running training job**

 ```
 arangoml.training.cancel_job(job_id)
 ```
-Output:

 ```
 'OK'
 ```

 ## Model Selection

-Once training is complete you can review the model statistics.
-The training completes 12 training jobs using grid search parameter optimzation.
+Once the training is complete you can review the model statistics.
+The training completes 12 training jobs using grid search parameter optimization.

-To select a model use the projects API to gather all relevant models and select the one you prefer for the next step.
+To select a model, use the projects API to gather all relevant models and choose
+the one you prefer for the next step.

-For this example, we just choose the model with the highest validation accuracy but there may be other factors that motivate you to choose another model.
+The following examples uses the model with the highest validation accuracy,
+but there may be other factors that motivate you to choose another model.

 ```
 models = arangoml.projects.list_models(project_name=project_name, project_id=project_id, job_id=job_id)